vue-comps/vue-clusterize/README.md

   </clusterize-row>
 </clusterize>
 ```
-Keep in mind, that the `clusterize-row` height will be enforced, some whitespace to even out overlap could be required.

 The row height, items per row and rows per cluster will be recalculated on resize of clusterize.

 # Development